1kx-network/zksafe/README.md

 ```

 Proving might take a couple of minutes, and would return a large hex string starting with 0x.
 This is the prove that needs to be sent to zkSafe along with the transaction.

+WARNING: Only up to 10 owners/signatures is supported at the moment.
+This limit will be increased (or completely removed) soon.

 ### Sending a proven transaction